gkunz/foss-learning/Contributions-3-1-Ind.md

 permalink: /Contributions-3-1-Ind
 ---

-## The business process of making an open source software contribution part 1

-### Contributions to existing open source software projects
+## Contributions to existing open source software projects

 The business process of engaging in existing open source software projects can be set up in various ways and be subject to different governance models, depending on a company’s needs and capabilities.
 Regardless of if the decision is made through an ad hoc process or if it passes through a sophisticated setup (e.g. with an Open Source Program Office (OSPO)), the process should in the end lead to the following three cornerstones: